-Mission: The mission of The Living Desert is desert conservation through preservation, education and appreciation.
+Mission: The mission of The Living Desert is to promote desert conservation through preservation, education and appreciation by:

 Scope: The Living Desert’s primary conservation focus is desert plants and animals, and desert ecosystems.
 We conduct in situ conservation activities locally, regionally and internationally.
 The Living Desert also conducts ex situ conservation activities at our facility.